 Sunflowers Mental Health & Well-Being CIC is managing the Facebook group ‘Hailsham Crisis Support’, which welcomes volunteers to help support the vulnerable and elderly in Hailsham and surrounding rural areas during this difficult time.
 If anyone wants to lend a helping hand or is in need of this service please get in touch and email at email@example.com.
 For more information visit their Facebook page.

-On behalf of Hailsham Crisis Support, town councillor Anne-Marie Ricketts is offering telephone contact with people who suffer from mental health issues or are in need of support due to anxiety about the current public health crisis.
+On behalf of Hailsham Crisis Support, town councillor Anne-Marie Ricketts is offering telephone contact with people who suffer from mental health issues or are in need of support due to anxiety about Covid-19.
 Cllr Ricketts can be contacted on 07837 208877.

 + 3VA: Voluntary Action in Eastbourne, Lewes & Wealden

 New community hubs have now opened in every part of East Sussex in response to the coronavirus pandemic.
 These hubs will focus their help on people who do not have an extreme medical condition but are vulnerable because they are isolated from help, too unwell to buy food or have other pressing difficulties.
 The hubs will also bring together volunteers, donations and projects to co-ordinate East Sussex’s community response to the virus.
 To contact the Wealden branch (including Hailsham) please phone 01323 443322 or find out more here.